wrznr/e-Lexicography-2019/docs/content.md

 ---

+class: title-slide

-Many thanks for your attention
+# Many thanks for your attention